rmsy/rmsy/README.md

-### Hi! 👋 I'm a software engineer living in Fort Worth, Texas.
+### Hi! 👋 I'm a certified gigachad living in Fort Worth, Texas.

 I'm currently a Software Engineer at [@instructure](https://github.com/instructure), and I previously worked with code at [@sixflags](https://github.com/sixflags/) and [@OvercastNetwork](https://github.com/OvercastNetwork).